 If your client agrees:

-In an ideal world, your client will review your position (perhaps even reassess your IR35 status) and be open to reclassing your contract as outside IR35, assuming this is where it belongs.
-In this scenario, you’ll be given a new Status Determination Statement (SDS) from your client confirming the date upon which it is valid from.
+In an ideal world, your client will review your position (perhaps even reassess your IR35 status) and be open to reclassifying your contract as outside IR35, assuming this is where it belongs.
+In this scenario, you’ll be given a new Status Determination Statement (SDS) confirming the updated position and the date it applies from.

 If your client disagrees:

 This is where things get a little more complicated.
 The resolution process is client-led, which means if they disagree with the case you’ve made, they are under no obligation to change your IR35 status.
-Unfortunately, there is no independent body to mediate this situation, which the government has faced criticism for.
+There is no independent body to mediate disputes at this stage, a point of criticism since the rules were introduced.

 Independent IR35 support

-Having your contract reviewed by an expert will strengthen your case, giving it more credibility.
-As many of you will know, the IR35 rules are ambiguous, which is why approaching your client armed with the opinion of an objective specialist is more likely to make your client listen, in theory anyway.
+Having your contract reviewed by an expert will strengthen your case and lend it more credibility.
+As many contractors will know, the IR35 rules are open to interpretation, which is why approaching your client armed with the opinion of an objective specialist can carry more weight.

 Scrutinise your Status Determination Statement (SDS)

 In addition to having your contract reviewed, make sure you examine the Status Determination Statement (SDS) you have been issued.
-Under the legislation, your client must provide you with an SDS (which is likely to be a document emailed to you).
-This will include the factors that have led to your IR35 determination.
+Under the legislation, your client must provide you with an SDS that explains the reasons for their decision.

 Explore umbrella working